RossoMaguire/swim-spots/README.md

 ## Getting Started

 Clone this repo and then cd into the base directory.
 From there run `go mod vendor` to install dependencies.
-To install frontend dependencies cd into frontend and from there run `npm install`.
+To install frontend dependencies cd into frontend and from there run `npm install` ot `yarn`.

 ### Database